badola/blog/cpp/if_you_see_cut_paste.md

     cut_paste(cut_start_location, cut_end_location, paste_location) -> cursor_location
     {
         if (paste_location < cut_start_location)
-            return std::rotate(paste_location, cut_start_location, last);
+            return std::rotate(paste_location, cut_start_location, cut_end_location);
         if (cut_end_location < paste_location)
             return std::rotate(cut_start_location, cut_end_location, paste_location);
         // else - no-operation required, there will be no change in the data }

 Does this code piece seem familiar?
 Exactly!
 This is the famous `slide` algorithm by Sean Parent, displayed in his famous talk C++ Seasoning he gave at GoingNative 2013.
 You can read more about slide algorithm in https://www.fluentcpp.com/2018/04/20/ways-reordering-collection-stl/